Blooym/YouDownloader/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: 📄 Documentation
-about: Suggest edits or new documentation
+about: Suggest edits or add new documentation
 title: 'Docs: '
-labels: documentation
+labels: 'type: documentation'
 ---
 ### Describe Changes
 A clear and concise description of what is being added/changed